 In contrast, although not a wealthy nation, Indonesia has managed to make a remarkable recovery from the M9.1 earthquake that occurred on December 26, 2004.
 The quake generated the massive tsunami that devastated the city of Banda Aceh and killed almost 223,000 people around the Indian Ocean.
 Our blog on the 10th anniversary of that event noted how foreign aid poured in.
 Even more significantly, the imperative to focus on recovery brought three decades of fighting between the Indonesian government and the Acehnese independence movement to an abrupt end.
 Foreign aid, combined with galvanized and focused political leadership and community involvement led to a comparatively rapid and almost exemplary reconstruction.
 About 1,700 schools, nearly 1,000 government buildings, 36 airports and seaports, 3,700 km of road, and more than 140,000 houses had been built by 2010.
 Banda Aceh now has things it never had before, like preschools and modern drains.

 Any region devastated by a major earthquake has massive problems to overcome and many issues to address whatever its particular situation.
 Resources are always limited, and even in ideal circumstances physical reconstruction and economic recovery take time.
-Japan and New Zealand are wealthy and developed countries, yet recovery from the Tohoku and Christchurch earthquakes is going to take at least a decade for the most severely hit communities.
+Japan and New Zealand are wealthy and developed countries, yet recovery from the Tohoku and Christchurch earthquakes has taken more than a decade for the most severely hit communities.

 The situation is similar in the Umbria, Lazio, Abruzzo, and Marche regions of central Italy, where unreinforced masonry predominates.
 This largely rural region was hit by a series of devastating earthquakes between August 2016 and January 2017 and is just beginning its long recovery process.
 But with an aging and declining population of permanent residents and an ailing economy, some of the devastated villages may never rebound, even if they can be rebuilt.